Meryl Streep biography

 Many remember Streep's Oscar-nominated performance in The Devil Wears Prada where she played the role of the infamous Miranda Priestly, said to be based loosely on Vogue Editor-in-Chief, Anna Wintour.
-She also starred in the on-screen rendition of Mamma Mia! in 2008, the Margaret Thatcher biopic The Iron Lady and the comedy Hope Springs, both in 2012.
+She also starred in the on-screen rendition of Mamma Mia! in 2008 and reprised her role in the 2018 sequel, Mamma Mia!
+Here We Go Again (2018).

 More recently, she received nominations from both the Golden Globes and the Academy Awards for her role as the Witch in the musical Into the Woods (2014).
 She then starred in Ricki and the Flash (2015), Suffragette Florence Foster Jenkins (2016).
 For her work in the latter, she earned numerous nominations for Best Performance By an Actress in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
 For her role as Kay Graham in the true-life drama The Post (2018) opposite Tom Hanks, Meryle received her 21st Academy Award nomination.

 Married to Don Gummer since September 1978, Streep has four children.